benhtodd/spring-petclinic/README.md

 ![Petclinic App Main Page](./readme-png/petclinic.app.png)

-The goal of this demo is to get Tracing data into Tanzu Observability by Wavefront
+As The goal of this demo is to get Tracing data into Tanzu Observability by Wavefront, it would be good if we had some traces.
+To do that we have provided a jmeter test plan

-Before we Open Wavefront to look at the traces being sent, lets use a jmeter test plan to make some microservices pathways lite up
+4.

 Open [The jmeter README](./jmeter/README.MD) for this demo

 After you have jemeter running and see some new data show up in the petclinic app browse to api-gateway IP in your browser and see the application running.

-You should also see monitoring and traces from Wavefront under the application name `spring-petclinic-k8s`:
+You should also see monitoring and traces from Wavefront under the application name you configurd i.e. `spring-petclinic-k8s`:

 ![Wavefront dashboard scree](./readme-png/wavefront-k8s.png)